Dorgeles/caisseHosto/README.md

 # caisseHosto
-an Point Of Sale made from excel and VB.net
+a Point Of Sale made from excel and VB.net